michaelminhvo/chicago-upward-mobility-study/Readme.md

-This code is for assignment #1 from https://opportunityinsights.org/course/.
-The course uses Strata, a paid product.
-We instead convert the Strata file into a csv using:
+This code is for [assignment #1](https://opportunityinsights.org/wp-content/uploads/2019/05/project1-1.pdf) from https://opportunityinsights.org/course/.
+The course uses a paid product called Strata for data analysis.
+We instead convert the Strata file into a csv and use free python packages.

+As I do not go to Harvard, this is not graded.
+Use at your own discretion.

+To convert the file:

 ```
 python ConvertToCSV/convert_dta_csv.py --i=atlas.dta --o=atlas.csv